IEEE-AlAzhar/IEEE-Pedia/CONTRIBUTING.md

 ### Add a new article
 <a name="new-article"></a>

 To add a new article, think about to which category and subcategory it belongs.
 After that, create a `.md` file inside the category & subcategory folder you chose and start write your article according to the general requirements.
 Add the resources inside the `resources/` folder at the corresponding file to the category you write in.
+The file name should be the title of your article.
+If the title is multi-word so separate between the words with dash '-', e.g: `critical-rendering-path.md`.

 ### Add a new resource

 To add a new resource, think about to which category and subcategory it belongs.
 After that, add it to the `.md` file in the `resources/` folder on its section if existed, or add a new section and add it to the section.

+### Add a new category

+To add a new category of articles, create a folder inside the `articles/` folder with the name of your category.
+If the name of your category is multi-word, separate between the words with dash '-', e.g: `cloud-computing`.

 ### Found a critical bug